kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 kurtosis enclave inspect demo
 ```

-Now, you should see the webserver listed in the user service slot, like this example:
+Now, you should see the web server listed in the "User Services" section, like so:

 ```
 ========================================== User Services ==========================================